corybenton/create_readme/README.md

 ## Tests

-I verified that the appropriate information was sent through the program.
+Ran through questions to insure all the correct information was conveyed.

 ## Questions